Online Scuba Lessons

 Online Nitrox Lessons

 Have you ever observed a diver in distress on the surface?
 You may remember the classic signs - No air in the BC, mask on the forehead, mouthpiece missing from the mouth, the head just barely above the water, no buddy present, and not one sound uttered.
 What did you do?

 Master divers should know, and Rescue divers better know, that being prepared to conduct a rescue is as important as recognizing problems and the techniques used to resolve them.
 Preparation includes "Global Awareness", proper equipment, a predetermined and agreed upon emergency plan and a "Chain of Command."
 We are also aware that the most common problems requiring rescues occur on the surface and involve anxious divers who are having difficulty breathing and haven't established proper buoyancy.

 Our reaction usually involves implementation of an emergency plan and getting to the distressed diver as quickly as possible without overexertion.
 Upon arrival, we know establishing buoyancy is our most important goal.
 We are also aware that by the time we arrive, the distressed diver is on the verge of or is experiencing panic.
 Did we attempt to attract the distressed diver's attention before making contact?
 Since this is standard operating procedure, have we bothered to learn why?

-confusing affairs with lots of shouting and running amok.
+to be noisy, confusing affairs with lots of shouting and running

-It's amazing how an emergency situation can create instant hearing
+amok.
+It's amazing how an emergency situation can create

 When the diver is in distress on the verge of panic, does the rescuer really need the victim's attention in the first place?